bunsanweb/bunsanweb/readme.md

 ## Contact us

 We want to hear from you about bunsanweb.
-We have an open thread in Issues which we are actively monitoring where you can leave your questions and comments.We look forward to hearing from you!
+We have an open thread in Issues which we are actively monitoring where you can leave [your questions and comments](../../issues/2)..We look forward to hearing from you!

 ## Architecture of bunsanweb